 We consider applicants who have already achieved an educational level equivalent to an Honours degree.
 You can demonstrate this educational level by:

-- Having an Honours degree or an equivalent academic qualification
+- Having a relevant Honours degree or an equivalent academic qualification

 - Having a professional qualification recognised as equivalent to an Honours degree